 The Palm at the Huntting Inn

-Steamed lobster is split and served with sides of sweet potatoes and asparagus at Rothmann's Steakhouse in East Norwich.
+Assorted sashimi is served at Rothmann's Steakhouse in East Norwich.

 Tellers: An American Chophouse